Change Management: Types and How to Integrate

 - Cultural Change-

 Cultural changes are focused more on the ideals and beliefs of the organization.
-A cultural change within the organization will always be an overwhelming task requiring tremendous dedication and effort from both the management and the employees.
+Therefore, a cultural change within the organization will always be an overwhelming task requiring tremendous dedication and effort from both the management and the employees.

 The main factor is that you will bring various thoughts and ideas that everyone in the organization needs to learn.
 Hence, it is a time-consuming process that requires proper understanding and evaluation.